Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/index.md

 ---

-# Azure Pipelines get started
+# Azure DevOps Pipelines get started index

-Use this guide to sign up and start using Azure Pipelines.
+Use this guide to start using Azure DevOps Pipelines.